ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 Where
 ```
-HOSTNAME - Hostname of the SBS server which will be used while generating certificates and communicating with the secure build server.
+HOSTNAME - Hostname of the HPSB server which will be used while generating certificates and communicating with the secure build server.
 CICD_PORT - port on which a build service is running (default: 443).
-IMAGE_TAG - image tag of the container image to be deployed as SBS server.
-Use "1.3.0.10" unless otherwise noted.
+IMAGE_TAG - image tag of the container image to be deployed as HPSB server.
+Use "1.3.0.11" unless otherwise noted.
-CONTAINER_NAME - Name of the IBM Cloud Hyper Protect Secure Build Server instance which you want to create on VPC.
+CONTAINER_NAME - Name of the HPSB server instance which you want to create on VPC.
 This name can be different from the name which you use on VPC.
 The name is used as a part of a certificate file name.
 You can choose any valid string as a file name.
 GITHUB_KEY_FILE - Private key path to access your GitHub repo.
 GITHUB_URL - GitHub URL.
 GITHUB_BRANCH - GitHub branch name.